gau

 Configuration

-- blacklist: Specifies a list of extensions to skip during URL fetching.
+- blacklist: Specifies extensions to skip during URL fetching.

-- filter-params: Removes differing parameters of the same endpoint.
+- filter-params: Controls whether to remove different parameters of the same endpoint (default is false).

 - json: Determines the output format, defaulting to JSON.

-- providers: Designates which data sources to utilize (wayback, commoncrawl, otx, urlscan).
+- providers: Identifies which data sources to use for URL fetching (wayback, commoncrawl, otx, urlscan).

-- retries: Sets the number of retries for HTTP requests, with a default of 10.
+- retries: Configures the number of retries for HTTP client requests (default is 10).

-- subdomains: Optionally includes subdomains of the target domain in the search.
+- subdomains: Indicates whether to include subdomains of the target domain (default is false).